TheOneDoc/Chimera-Linux-LUKS-LVM-BTRFS/index.md

 ### What to install?

-Bootstrapping Chimera Linux is very simmilar to bootsrapping ARCH or Debian
+Bootstrapping Chimera Linux is very similar to bootsrapping ARCH or Debian

 ### Prepare the Installation Environment